vice2city/WeDetect/wedetect_ref/README.md

     ]
 },
 ```
-- In Stage3, users shoulf first extract 100 proposes per image and saving the results in a json file.
+- In Stage3, users shoulf first extract 100 proposals per image and saving the results in a json file.

 ```
 {